 In the Northern hemisphere, today is officially the first day of autumn.
 For many of us, this means cooler weather, warmer colors.
 Also, many of us are finishing up our fresh green teas while slowly turning towards the heartier darker ones!
 When the weather cools, things tend to slow down.
 Nature gradually becomes barer and streets more silent.
 What better a time to slow our pace and practice Zen while enjoying our favorite autumn tea?

 Zen is a sect of Buddhism.
 However, it is more.
-Zen is a practice, a state of being, it is wisdom.
+Zen is a practice of presence in the moment, it is wisdom with no mind, an intuition.
 It is hard to call Zen a religion as it has no dogma, no set of rules.
 In Zen, everything is equal, every moment is equally important.
 In truth, Zen is hard to define, and its interpretation varies with the individual.
-A more correct question would be, what is Zen for you?

 How is tea and Zen related?